NorwegianVeterinaryInstitute/Ellipsis/README.md

 Where "\*" must exactly match the "\*" in the short reads.

 ## How to run
-To run the pipeline, copy the main.config file and edit it to your needs.
+To run the pipeline, copy the main.config or the plasmap.config file and edit it to your needs.
 Then, run the following:

 ```
 To run Ellipsis main pipeline:
-path/to/ellipsis.sh config_file.config output_folder
+path/to/ellipsis.sh main config_file.config output_folder

 To run PlasMap pipeline:
-path/to/plasmap.sh plasmap.config output_folder
+path/to/ellipsis.sh plasmap plasmap.config output_folder
 ```
 Java is automatically activated and deactivated.